WolfBoy55014/Blog/content/posts/advantagekit_quickstart/advantagekit_quickstart.md

 To allow the robot to log, we need to insert some code into the `Robot.java` file. (located in `src\main\java\frc\robot\Robot.java`)

 1. Change the `Robot` class from extending `TimedRobot` to `LoggedRobot`.
-They function the axact same, except for some things listed [here](https://github.com/Mechanical-Advantage/AdvantageKit/blob/main/docs/INSTALLATION.md#robot-configuration).
+They function the exact same, except for some things listed [here](https://github.com/Mechanical-Advantage/AdvantageKit/blob/main/docs/INSTALLATION.md#robot-configuration).

 ```java
 public class Robot extends TimedRobot {